"We specialise for special eyes."

 Committed to the preservation and expansion of our DVD archive for many years to come for the access of all New Zealand residents...

-AroVideo was founded in 1989 and for over 29 years has built on our founding principle to connect customers with quality film and television to rent and purchase.
+AroVideo was founded in 1989 and for almost 30 years has built on our founding principle to connect customers with quality film and television to rent and purchase.
 We still operate as a humble video store situated in Wellington's Aro Valley, but extend our services nationwide via Home Delivery through this website.
 Our collection of over 25,000 titles now stands as the largest single collection of DVD and video titles in New Zealand.

 We have always geared our library toward Film Festival fare - world cinema, classics, documentaries, special interest and (in)glorious oddities, but also carry blockbusters and key titles from Hollywood, and a great breadth of TV on DVD, which we are in the current process of expanding.
 We offer an extensive range of DVD titles imported exclusively from the USA (R1) and UK (R2) where the title has not been released on Region 4 (R4) in Australasia, so recommend use of a "multi-zone"-enabled DVD player or free VLC computer software to ensure compatibility with our entire range.